 Frequently Asked Questions

-Tia Skinner is currently incarcerated at the Huron Valley Correctional Complex in Michigan
+Tia Skinner is incarcerated within the Michigan Department of Corrections

 Tia Skinner Release Date

 Tia Skinner’s case was again in front of court of appeals judges, but this time to weigh in on the trial judge’s discretion in sentencing the teen killer.

 Previously, the appeals court and state supreme court ruled on whether it should be the judge or a jury that can hand out a life sentence without parole to an offender who was a juvenile at the time of the crime.
 Ultimately, the state supreme court ruled a judge does have the ability to do so.

 St. Clair County Circuit Judge Daniel Kelly has sentenced Skinner to life in prison without parole three times, each hearing following decisions regarding youth lifers in the higher courts.

 Hilary Georgia, St. Clair County assistant prosecutor, said the latest ruling was encouraging, as it upheld the sentence and affirmed a greater reach of victim-impact statements and didn’t require prosecution to meet a burden of proof.

 Tia Skinner was found guilty by a jury of first-degree premeditated murder and attempted murder in August 2011.

 Officials have said she was the architect of an attack on her parents as they slept in their Yale home in Nov.
 12, 2010.
 Paul Skinner died after chasing two men with knives from his home.
 His wife, Mara, survived.